lucas-gauer/flutter_login_page/README.md

 # flutter_login_page

-A simple login page created with Flutter.
+A simple login page created with Flutter, provider and mockito.

+Works with mobile and web.